 He went back to school for an M.A. in English, with a concentration in creative writing, at the University of North Florida.
 That made him the rare person with engineering and fiction theses in the library system.
 He then taught literature and creative writing at UNF, from 1993 to 2003.
 From 1994 to 2001 he was a fiction and poetry editor at the now sadly defunct State Street Review.
 From 2004 to 2008 he was the final judge and presenter of the Page Edwards Short Fiction Award at the also sadly defunct Florida First Coast Writers' Festival.
 From 2009 to 2012, he led a summer fiction workshop at the (do you detect a trend?) sadly defunct UNF Writers Conference.
-He is now critique faculty at the Florida Heritage Book Festival (see Events page) in Flagler College, St. Augustine, passing on his knowledge and experience to aspiring writers.
+From 2015 to 2016 he was critique faculty at the Florida Heritage Book Festival (see Events page) in Flagler College, St. Augustine, passing on his knowledge and experience to aspiring writers.

 Sohrab's fiction found publication in Other Voices, Chicago, India Currents, San Jose, State Street Review, Jacksonville, The Antigonish Review, Nova Scotia, Weber Studies, Utah, The Toronto Review, Toronto, Ort der Augen, Germany, South Asian Review, Pennsylvania, Slice Magazine, New York, WriteCorner Press, Gainesville, Wild Application, Jacksonville, Crossborder Journal, Fredonia, Bridge Eight, Jacksonville, Fifth Wednesday Journal, Chicago, and The Normal School, Fresno.
-Burrow Press of Orlando will publish a new story in itsupcoming Florida-themed anthology.
-Not counting a couple of letters to the editor in The New Yorker and one in Poets & Writers, his literary commentary has been in The Florida Times-Union, FEZANA Journal, The News India-Times, and most recently a blog essay (see Blog page) on UNF's Fiction Fix.
+Not counting a couple of letters to the editor in The New Yorker and one in Poets & Writers, his literary commentary has been in The Florida Times-Union, FEZANA Journal, The News India-Times, and a blog personal essay (see Blog page) on Flock.

 In 1999, he was awarded the Florida Individual Artist Fellowship in Literature.
 His collection, Ticket to Minto: Stories of India and America, was a finalist for the Flannery O'Connor Award for Short Fiction.
 In 2001, the book won the Iowa Short Fiction Award and was published by the University of Iowa Press, to glowing reviews.
 It has since been read and studied in several universities.
 In 2002, he was awarded a Walter E. Dakin Fellowship in Fiction at the Sewanee Writers' Conference, Tennessee.
 That year, Ticket to Minto was released in India by Indialog Publications.
 Its German translation, by Thomas Loschner, was released by Mitteldeutscher Press at the 2006 Frankfurt Book Fair and was selected one of the year's Most Beautiful Books by the German Foundation for Book Art (see the Books page).
 The world had agreed with the handwriting analysts, and Sohrab is grateful to this day.